lisp-docs/cl-language-reference/docs/chap-1/b-e-definitions/_b-e-e-ba-the-exceptional-situations-section-of-a-dictionary-entry.md

-**1.4.4.10 The “Exceptional Situations” Section of a Dictionary Entry** Three kinds of information may appear here:
+ Three kinds of information may appear here:

 *•* Situations that are detected by the *function* and formally signaled.